-The purpose of the BLS course is to convey the proper sequence and application of Basic Life Support techniques.
+WE USE THE AHA eLEARNING MODULE FOR THE BLS PORTION.
+The purpose of the Basic Life Support course is to convey the proper sequence and application of Basic Life Support techniques.
 This course will emphasize standard assessment and application skills as recommended by the American Heart Association, International Guidelines for Emergency Cardiac Care.
-Upon completion of this course, a BLS (CPR) card will be issued by the American Heart Association signifying attainment of the skill level which each individual participant has obtained.
+Upon completion of this course, an AHA BLS (CPR) card will be issued signifying attainment of the skill level which each individual participant has obtained.

 There are three components to the Heartcode and eLearning courses.

 - Part 1.
 Students complete the online, cognitive portion of the course, either at the workplace or anywhere with Internet access.
 When students finish the online portion, a certificate of completion will be available for them to print.
 The certificate is required to complete Part 2 at an authorized American Heart Association Training Center.

 - Part 2.
 Students complete the skills training / practice test with an American Heart Association Instructor.